wp-plugins/easy-contact-form-solution/readme.txt

 1. Visit menu Fgcf contact form to see your entries.

 == Screenshots ==
- Go to "Contact Form Builder" tab and create your form by clicking on form fields.
+1. Go to "Contact Form Builder" tab and create your form by clicking on form fields.

- After creating your form, Register yourself through a registration popup.
+1. After creating your form, Register yourself through a registration popup.
 Your form is now ready for embedding on your site.

-* In order to add form to your website.
-Click the Embed link`/assets/screenshot-1.png`.
+1. In order to add form to your website.
+Click the Embed link.

 4. Click on Tabbed Widget and copy the whole code by clicking on "Copy Code" button.